iterative/dvc.org/content/docs/start/index.md

 next few sections:

-- [**Data versioning**](/doc/start/data-versioning) is the core part of DVC for large files, datasets, ML models versioning and efficient sharing.
+- [**Data versioning**](/doc/start/data-versioning) is the core part of DVC for large files, datasets, machine learning models versioning and efficient sharing.
 We'll show how to use a regular Git workflow, without storing large files with Git.
 Think "Git for data".

 - [**Data access**](/doc/start/data-access) shows how to use data artifacts from outside of the project and how to import data artifacts from another DVC project.
-This can help to download a specific version of a machine learning model to a deployment server or import a model to another project.
+This can help to download a specific version of an ML model to a deployment server or import a model to another project.

 - [**Data pipelines**](/doc/start/data-pipelines) describe how models and other data artifacts are built, and provide an efficient way to reproduce them.